Alternative treatment of relativistic effects in linear augmented plane wave (LAPW) method: application to Ac, Th, ThO2 and UO2: Conclusions

-Within the LAPW method we have presented a few ways to include the relativistic effects more completely and consistently: (1) we have used new radial functions $P_{\ell}^{av}$ and $\dot{P}_{\ell}^{av}$ for the Bloch-type basis states.
-The functions are obtained by finding the large components $P_{\kappa=\ell}$, $P_{\kappa=-\ell-1}$ of the Dirac solutions independently for the $j = \ell - 1/2$ and $j = \ell + 1/2$ states and then averaging them explicitly by means of Eq.\ (\ref{i1a}).
-Although we have found that new radial basis functions bring more stability to the self-consistent-field procedure, they can be enriched with local atomic-like orbitals \cite{Kunes,Vona,Nik2,Michal,Karsai} as done with the canonical (KH) basis set; (2) we have corrected the LAPW expressions for $a_l^n$, $b_l^n$, Eq.\ (\ref{cor3a}), Eq.\ (\ref{cor3b}), and for the matrix elements in the spherical ($L=0$) component of the total potential, using Eq.\ (\ref{cor5}) for $\gamma^l$.
-The canonical expression for $\gamma^l$ given in Eq.\ (16a) and Eq.\ (16b) of Ref.\ \onlinecite{KA} implicitly uses Eq.\ (\ref{cor1}), which is valid only for the non-relativistic radial solutions $u_l$ and $\dot{u}_l$, Sec.\ \ref{sub:mel}; (3) for the calculation of the SOC constants $\zeta(p)$, $\dot{\zeta}(p)$, $\ddot{\zeta}(p)$ for the semicore $6p-$states we have used the large component of the Dirac solution for the $6p_{3/2}$ states $P_{\kappa=-2}$ and its energy derivative $\dot{P}_{\kappa=-2}$, which, as demonstrated in Sec.\ \ref{sub:soc-p} for the atomic state and in our band structure calculations, gives better approximation for the actual energy splittings.
-For $6d$, $5f$ and high $\ell$ levels, the SOC constants are calculated with the new {\it averaged} radial components $P_{\ell}^{av}$, $\dot{P}_{\ell}^{av}$, because they describe the SO energy splittings adequately (i.e. here $P_{\ell}^{av}$, $\dot{P}_{\ell}^{av}$ simply substitute the canonical radial functions $P_{\ell}^{KH}$, $\dot{P}_{\ell}^{KH}$ in the LAPW expressions for SOC); (4) we have taken into account the additional electron density ($Q$-density) close to the nuclear region by including the contributions from the small components of the $6p_{1/2}$ and $6p_{3/2}$ and other states.
+Further, (2) we have corrected the LAPW expressions for $a_l^n$, $b_l^n$, Eq.\ (\ref{cor3a}), Eq.\ (\ref{cor3b}), and for the matrix elements in the spherical ($L=0$) component of the total potential, using Eq.\ (\ref{cor5}) for $\gamma^l$.
+The canonical expression for $\gamma^l$ given in Eq.\ (16a) and Eq.\ (16b) of Ref.\ \onlinecite{KA} implicitly uses Eq.\ (\ref{cor1}), which is valid only for the non-relativistic radial solutions $u_l$ and $\dot{u}_l$, Sec.\ \ref{sub:mel}; (3) Since in the full SO treatment the splitting between $6p_{1/2}$ and $6p_{3/2}$ bands is overestimated (see Fig.~\ref{fig4} and the discussion in Sec.\ \ref{sub:soc-p}), for the calculation of the SOC constants $\zeta(p)$, $\dot{\zeta}(p)$, $\ddot{\zeta}(p)$ for the semicore $6p-$states we have used the large component of the Dirac solution for the $6p_{3/2}$ states $P_{\kappa=-2}$ and its energy derivative $\dot{P}_{\kappa=-2}$, which gives better approximation for the actual energy splittings, Sec.\ \ref{sub:soc-p}.
+We stress that this treatment holds only for the $6p$ states.
+For $6d$, $5f$ and high $\ell$ levels, the SOC constants are calculated with the new {\it averaged} radial components $P_{\ell}^{av}$, $\dot{P}_{\ell}^{av}$, because they describe the SO energy splittings adequately (i.e. here $P_{\ell}^{av}$, $\dot{P}_{\ell}^{av}$ simply substitute the canonical radial functions $P_{\ell}^{KH}$, $\dot{P}_{\ell}^{KH}$ in the LAPW expressions for SOC), Sec.\ \ref{sub:soc-p}.

+Our calculations include the SO coupling for valence states in the full basis space, which differs from other studies where the SO coupling is treated as a second variation step \cite{Kunes,Vona,blapw}.
+In addition, in the second variation step method relativistic effects are accounted for by adding relativistic local orbitals (like $6p_{1/2}$) to the LAPW basis set whereas in our approach they are included in the Bloch-like LAPW basis functions.
+The same type of radial functions (i.e. $P_{\ell}^{av}$, $\dot{P}_{\ell}^{av}$) can be used for the construction of local orbital functions described in Ref.~\cite{Nik2}.
+Therefore, our approach can be considered as an alternative to the description of relativistic effects within the second variation method.